Keighley Cougars: 1930s and 1940s

 During the war years many young players were naturally called into the armed forces.
 The Rugby League decided to form the Lancashire and Yorkshire Emergency Leagues at the beginning of the 1939–40 season.
-A system of "guest" players was introduced the following season, some players who guested for Keighley include Jim Sullivan, Les "Cowboy" Jones, and Melville De Lloyd.
+A system of "guest" players was introduced the following season, some players who guested for Keighley include Jim Sullivan, Les "Cowboy" Jones, and Mel De Lloyd.
 Keighley and Bradford Northern became regular cup-tie opponents during the war years.

 In season 1941–42 Keighley lost both legs in the first round of the Challenge Cup, but got their revenge a year later when they triumphed home and away in the second round of the same competition.

 On 13 November 1943, Keighley won the first leg of the Yorkshire Cup semi-final at Lawkholme Lane against Huddersfield 21–0.
 Although Keighley lost the second leg at Fartown 13–4 and they qualified for the final on aggregate.
 Keighley played Bradford Northern in the final.
 This as well, was a two-legged affair with Northern just coming out the better overall.
 They achieved a slender 5–2 advantage in the first leg at Odsal Stadium, and held Keighley to a 5–5 draw in the return encounter at Lawkholme Lane a week later.
 That second leg attracted Keighley's biggest wartime 'gate' of 9,487 (£694).

 Keighley again met Northern in the second round of the Challenge Cup later the same season.
 They lost both home and away.
 And in the 1944–45 season the sides met in the third round of the Challenge Cup when Northern comfortably won on aggregate (35–8) after Keighley had established a 5–0 advantage in the first leg at Lawkholme Lane.